 Again, don’t forget to make sure she’s awake enough.
 Between that 4 1/2 and 6 months when everything is sort of beautiful, were you putting her in to a cot completely asleep by holding or rocking — or whatever you are doing now — and now she’s used to you helping and is waking up early in the morning.

 Double Check with your Doctor

-Please speak to your doctor and make sure there is no underlying medical condition that may be causing her to wake early in the morning.
+Another of the common causes of early rising can be a medical condition.
+Please speak to your doctor and make sure there is no underlying medical condition like reflux or sleep apnea that may be causing her to wake early in the morning.